darkpalacestudio/manuals/sloth/manual/04_controls.md

 </div>

 ### Slew Slope Angle
 Click and drag to adjust the Slew-Rate/angle applied to the incoming signals with higher values resulting in shallower Slew-Rate.
-If the slope of the input signal is stepper than the output signal will be Slew-rate-limited.
+If the slope of the input signal is steeper than the Slew-angle, the output signal will be Slew-rate-limited.
 <span class="spacer"/>

 ### Slew-Curve